rockerBOO/awesome-neovim/README.md

 - [monaqa/dial.nvim](https://github.com/monaqa/dial.nvim) - Extended increment/decrement.
 - [p00f/nvim-ts-rainbow](https://github.com/p00f/nvim-ts-rainbow) - :rainbow: Rainbow parentheses for neovim using tree-sitter :rainbow:
 - [phaazon/hop.nvim](https://github.com/phaazon/hop.nvim) - Hop is an EasyMotion-like plugin allowing you to jump anywhere in a document with as few keystrokes as possible.
+- [AckslD/nvim-revJ.lua](https://github.com/AckslD/nvim-revJ.lua) - Neovim Lua plugin for doing the opposite of join-line (J) for arguments.
+- [edluffy/specs.nvim](https://github.com/edluffy/specs.nvim) - A fast and lightweight Neovim lua plugin to keep an eye on where your cursor has jumped.

+### Discord Rich Presence
+- [andweeb/presence.nvim](https://github.com/andweeb/presence.nvim) - Fast and lite Discord Rich Presence plugin for Neovim written in Lua.

 ### Command Line